MSME and small business

 India is starting with mature-node chips for IoT and automotive—industries with massive growth potential.

-Economic Benefits of Semiconductor Manufacturing in India
+Economic Benefits of Semiconductors Manufacturing in India

 1. Reduced imports – Lower dependence on Taiwan and China.